-ARTICLE 21: (Town Clerk) - Amend Chapter 128 Animals §128-4 -Approved by majority vote to amend Chapter 128 Animals §128-4 by deleting the strikethrough and adding the bolded, "All dogs and cats owned by a resident of the Town of Dudley shall be properly vaccinated in accordance with MGL c.
+ARTICLE 22: - (Town Clerk) - Amend Chapter 128 Animals §128-4 - To see if the Town will vote to amend Chapter 128 Animals §128-4 by deleting the strikethrough and adding the bolded, "All dogs and cats owned by a resident of the Town of Dudley shall be properly vaccinated in accordance with MGL c.
 140, § 145B.
-Unvaccinated dogs and cats acquired or moved into the Town of Dudley shall be vaccinated within 30 days or upon reaching the age of six months, whichever occurs first.-last."
+Unvaccinated dogs and cats acquired or moved into the Town of Dudley shall be vaccinated within 30 days or upon reaching the age of six months, whichever occurs first.-last." or take any other action relative thereto.